Dhananjaykul/my_hashnode_blogs/clwhlvezx000h09ky4nr045bi.md

 ---
 title: "How to Configure Kathara Static Routing"
-seoTitle: "Kathara Network Configuration and Documentation"
+seoTitle: "Configuring Static Routing in Kathara"
-seoDescription: "Guide to setting up and testing a network with Kathara, including configuration files, network topology, and connectivity testing"
+seoDescription: "Learn how to configure static routes in Kathara for network connectivity with this step-by-step guide"
 datePublished: Wed May 22 2024 09:12:23 GMT+0000 (Coordinated Universal Time)
 cuid: clwhlvezx000h09ky4nr045bi
 slug: kathara-network-configuration-and-documentation
-tags: networking, networksimulation, kathara
+tags: networking, networksimulation, kathara, static-routing

 ---